 Location: Camden, London

 Status: Completed May 2018

-The building is made of a fully exposed timber frame construction that hopes to engage children with technology directly through experiencing architecture: children should be able to unpack and analyse the parts of the building logically.
+The fully exposed timber frame construction hopes to engage children with technology directly through manifesting its own structural and material logic: children should be able to unpack and analyse the parts of the building intuitively.

-The north elevation extends to a specially designed Science Garden that incorporates planting, anamorphic play equipment, designed by studio Unit Lab, and a pedal powered outdoor disco, produced by Electric Pedals.
+The north elevation extends to a specially designed Science Garden that incorporates planting, a water butt collecting rainwater, anamorphic play equipment realised by studio Unit Lab and a pedal powered outdoor disco produced by Electric Pedals.